SISTERS DIALOGUE

 COMMUNITY CARE

-Sisters Dialogue sends out community care packages to Muslim women and youth going through challenges as well as wins because being seen is important to one's healing.
+Sisters Dialogue sends out community care packages to Muslim women and youth going through hardship, and also during moments of celebration.

 HEALING CIRCLES